PavitraKailash/Subscription/README.md

 d) Order

-1. Clone the project code using the command: git clone
-   Activate the env using env\Scripts\activate
+1. Clone the project code and Activate the env using env\Scripts\activate
 2. Navigate to subscribe folder
 3. Install the required libraries for the project with pip install freeze -r requirements.txt